Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Experiments

+where $\epsilon>0$ is a fixed parameter.
+The admissible control set $U$ is $\bR^2$.
+We also explore non-convex running costs (see \Cref{sub:L1-cost}).
+Detailed descriptions of the dynamics, costate dynamics, collision detection, and jump functions for the two-disc system are in \Cref{app:details_of_exp}.

 Like most iterative algorithms in nonlinear optimal control, a suitable initial guess is necessary to avoid undesired local minima.
 This is more demanding for the discontinuous systems considered in this paper.
 For instance, in our disc collision problems, the terminal cost only depends on disc 2, and the control only accelerates disc 1.
-If the initial control does not trigger a state jump of disc 2, any local optimization algorithm is likely to converge to zero control ($\bu = 0$) since the derivative of the total cost with respect to the control $u$ vanishes at zero control (see Remark \ref{rem:hu_implicit}).
-To avoid this and facilitate the convergence to the global minimum, we choose the initial controls so that all the desired collision pairs (disc 1 and disc 2, disc 2 and wall) will be encountered.
+If the initial control does not trigger a state jump of disc 2, any local optimization algorithm is likely to converge to zero control ($\bu = 0$) at which the gradient of the total cost with respect to the control vanishes (see Remark \ref{rem:hu_implicit} in \Cref{sec:the_pontryagin_s_maximal_principle_and_algorithm}).
+To avoid this and facilitate the convergence to the global minimum, we choose the initial controls so that all the desired collision will be encountered.
 Details are provided in each subsection below.

 To describe and quantify the performance of the algorithm, we define the $L^2$ semi-norm of a square integrable function $l(\cdot):[0,T]\rightarrow \bR$ as,